The Ultimate Gay Travel Guide

 A highlight of the hotel is the New York Cafe, a decadent example of Belle Epoque decoration that has been called “the most beautiful cafe in the world”.
 Both the hotel bar and the breakfast room offer similarly grand surroundings, and the breakfast itself is incredible.

 There is a beautiful sauna and indoor pool, with a small and basic gym attached.
-Do note that the pool will be unavailable for most of summer 2019.

 The gay-friendly hotel is located in District VII, the heart of Budapest’s legendary nightlife.
 Simpla Kert, one of the city’s most famous “ruin bars”, is less than 10 minutes away from the hotel, as are many other great venues.
 If you’re looking for something more hardcore, Hungary’s largest cruise bar, Coxx, is just a five-minute walk from your hotel room.